alexwang19/alexwang19.github.io/installation_docs.md

 * Fill out form located here: https://alexwang19.github.io/
 * Please fill out required fields
 * Add proxy and/or internal registry if that applies
-* Click submit to get helm install command along with static config file.
-Allow for multiple files to be downloaded
+* Click "Generate Install Commands" to generate helm install commands along with downloading static config.yaml file
 * Files needed for install will be downloaded to your Downloads folder.
 Please place config.yaml in folder where helm install command will be executed.
-Deployment.html will contain copy of helm install command with config options displayed.
+* Download Copy of Install Commands downloads helm install command instructions to text file for future reference
+* Download Input Values downloads input values submitted.
+This can be used in future by uploading file under "Upload Input Values File".
+It will auto-populate fields based on input values file.
-* Refer to Helm Quickstart below for command references
+* Refer the Helm Quickstart below for command references

 ## Helm Quickstart